cogentcore/core/README.md

 * mac:
 	+ impl setPos
+	+ win pos getting incremented by title.. so annoying
+	+ positioning not working for laptop display -- use non-dpi coords?

 * lifecycle not really being used, and closing last window doesn't kill app -- need to clarify that logic vis-a-vis main app window, main app menu / toolbar etc.